wangd12rpi/FinLoRA/docs/source/fine-tuning/lora_methods.rst

    W_V^{(n)} = A_V^{(n)} \, B_V^{(n)}

-During fine-tuning, all parameters inside **A** and **B** for the queries, keys and values are updated; all other weights remain frozen.
+During fine-tuning, all parameters inside **A** and **B** for the queries, keys, and values are updated; all other weights remain frozen.

 .. math::